All Episodes

 All right, you bet.

-Uh brief time out here, folks.
+Brief time out here, folks.

 We'll be back.

-Continue in mere moments, back before you know it.
+Continue in mere moments back before you know it.

-Well, dingy Harry Reid hasn't been in the news much lately, but um he said that the possibility of Senator McCain becoming president sends a cold chill down my spine, quote unquote.
+Well, dingy Harry Reid hasn't been in the news much lately, but he said that the possibility of Senator McCain becoming president sends a cold chill down my spine, quote unquote.

 Made his remarks yesterday outside the Senate chambers when a reporter asked him about McCain.